dstoeckm/CiscoLive/cl_aws-OpenCart/README.md

 db_user     = "your_user"

-Upgradeing to AMZ Linux 2023 and /usr/bin/python
+Change the group_vars/all.yml.sample to group_vars/all.yml and edit your changes